ethitter/External-Permalinks-Redux/readme.txt

 * Rewrote original WordPress.com VIP plugin into a class and added support for custom post types.

 == Upgrade Notice ==

+= 1.3.2 =
+Fixes translations when plugin is used with older WordPress versions.

 = 1.3.1 =
 Fixes translations in block editor.